-For India and several other developing countries, the wage gap between the sectors that receive formal patronage or public support, and that between the informal sectors, which usually accommodate workers by adjusting wages downward, has increased significantly in recent years.
-The existence of two-sided wage inequality across trading nations is also discussed in light of these findings (see Marjit and Kar, 2012; Beladi, Kar and Marjit, 2013).
+For India and several other developing countries, the wage gap between the sectors that receive formal patronage or public support and the informal sectors, which usually accommodate extra workers entering the sector by adjusting wages downward, has increased significantly in recent years.
+The existence of two-sided wage inequality across trading nations is also discussed in light of these findings (see Marjit and Kar 2012; Beladi et al. 2013).

 However, this result can be generalized to simultaneous changes in the level of protection received by each sector of the economy.
-Since withdrawal of MFA coincided with further trade liberalization in various other sectors of the Indian economy, the comparison should be meaningful.
-To this end, we fully differentiate (5)-(7) and apply (ds, dt) signifying the price impact of the withdrawal of quota and a change in the tariff rate, on Y and X, respectively.
-Rearranging, we get equation (8).
+Since the withdrawal of MFA coincided with further trade liberalization in various other sectors of the Indian economy, the comparison should be meaningful.
+To this end, we fully differentiate Equations (5)-(7) and also apply (ds, dt) (partial differentiation with respect to s and t), signifying the price impact of the withdrawal of the quota and a change in the tariff rate, on Y and X, respectively.
+Rearranging, we get Equation (8):